fatimaabubakaradam/hotel-app/README.md

 # hotel-app

  # Hotel App (Mobile View)
-Welcome to the Hotel Website project!
-This repository contains the mobile-only implementation of our hotel website, designed with HTML, CSS, and JavaScript to deliver a seamless and interactive user experience for guests accessing the site on mobile devices.
+Welcome to the Hotel App project!
+This repository contains the mobile-only implementation of our hotel App, designed with HTML, CSS, and JavaScript to deliver a seamless and interactive user experience for guests accessing the site on mobile devices.

 ## Table of Contents